|The Frankfurt-Tipp rating:|

-For professional musician Simon Daoud (Kad Merad) it's a real challenge when he has to teach a school class in a Paris suburb how to play the violin.
-The children from socially disadvantaged families have not only never held an instrument in their hands.
+It's a real challenge for professional musician Simon Daoud (Kad Merad) when he is asked to teach a school class in a Paris suburb how to play the violin.
+The children from socially disadvantaged families have not only never held an instrument in their hands before.
 They also lack discipline and passion.
 Simon finds it difficult to convey this to the children.
-But when he discovers a real talent in the young Arnold (Rénely Alfred), it helps him to concentrate on the big goal: A performance in the concert hall of the Paris Philharmonic.
-But it's still a long way off…
+But when he discovers a real talent in young Arnold (Rénely Alfred), it helps him focus on the very big goal: A performance in the concert hall of the Paris Philharmonic.
+But there is still a long way to go before that happens.

-Just like the students in the film, the actors should gradually learn how to use the instrument and their playing should be so good that they can perform in the concert hall of the Paris Philharmonic.
-Particularly important was the cast of Arnold, who was inspired by a boy Hami had met in the Belleville district of Paris.
-In Rénely Alfred he has found the perfect young actor who, like his real role model, has an innate musical talent.
+Just like the students in the film, the actors were to gradually learn how to play the instrument, and their playing was to be so good at the end that they would be able to perform in the concert hall of the Paris Philharmonic.
+Particularly important in this was the casting of Arnold, who was inspired by a boy Hami had met in the Belleville district of Paris.
+In Rénely Alfred, he found the perfect young actor who, like his real-life role model, has an innate musical talent.

 This approach to casting and staging pays off, as the audience can always tell if an actor is really playing his instrument, or just pretending.
 In addition, the children come across as very authentic, which lends the story a certain credibility despite its almost fairy-tale nature.
 La Mélodie - The Sound of Paris is a truly beautiful film that believes in the good in people and shows how music can transcend social, societal and cultural boundaries.
 A charming big city drama that more than deserves an absolutely worth seeing

 An article by Frankfurt-Tipp